U.K. Prime Minister Theresa May Under Fire Over Her Latest Brexit Proposal

 “Let’s have somebody who has a clean sheet and will be able to reboot the (Brexit) negotiations.”

-Pressure on May is likely to increase when results come in from this week’s European Parliament elections, in which the Conservatives expect to receive a drubbing.

-Many British voters on both sides of the Brexit debate look set to use the election to the EU legislature to express displeasure over the country’s political gridlock.
+Pressure on May is likely to increase when results come in from this week’s elections for the European Parliament, with Conservatives expect to receive a drubbing.
+Many British voters on both sides of the Brexit debate look set to use the election to the EU legislature to express displeasure over the political gridlock.
 Opinion polls show strong support for the single-issue Brexit Party — largely from angry former Conservative voters — and for pro-EU parties including the Liberal Democrats and the Greens.

 The election is being held Thursday in Britain, but results won’t be announced until all 28 EU countries have finished voting late Sunday.

-May said the Brexit withdrawal bill would be published Friday so that lawmakers can study it.
+May indicated she would try to fight on.
+She said the Brexit withdrawal bill would be published Friday so that lawmakers can study it.

-Environment Secretary Michael Gove would not confirm that the bill would definitely be put to a vote the week of June 3, as May has promised.

-“We will reflect over the course of the next few days on how people look at the proposition that has been put forward,” he said.
+Despite speculation that May will scrap plans to bring it to a vote to avoid a crushing defeat, her office said a vote will be held during the week of June 3.

+“In time, another prime minister will be standing at this despatch box,” May told lawmakers, acknowledging that her days in the job are numbered.